Partnering With The Community

 WRPS support of community initiatives, focusing on education, improving the quality of life and economic development, is strengthening the community.

-WRPS has contributed more than $6.5 million to community events and initiatives.
+WRPS has contributed nearly $8 million to community events and initiatives.

 - Hiring of engineering faculty